JonKing93/Paleo-DA-Hackathon--October-2022/source/stateVector/indices.rst

 As we will see in the next two sections, using indices will allow us to implement other design features.
 Specifically, they will let us implement sequences and means along ensemble dimensions.

+.. _sequence-indices:

 Sequence Indices
 ----------------
-As mentioned on the `previous page <concepts#sequences>`_, you may want an ensemble dimension to exhibit some structure down the state vector.
+As :ref:`previously discussed <sequences>`, you may want an ensemble dimension to exhibit some structure down the state vector.
 Typically, this occurs when a state vector should include data from several points in time.
 You can use sequence indices to implement these features.
 Like state and reference indices, sequence indices are defined individually for the dimensions of each variable.
 Since only ensemble dimensions can exhibit a sequence, you can only define sequence indices for ensemble dimensions.

 Each set of **sequence indices** lists a series of offsets.
-These offsets are applied to the reference indices of the ensemble dimension to yield a set of adjusted indices, which we refer to as **sequence elements**.
+These offsets are applied to the :ref:`reference indices <ref-indices>` of the ensemble dimension to yield a set of adjusted indices, which we refer to as **sequence elements**.
 These sequence elements indicate the elements along the dimension that should be used in each potential ensemble member.

 .. figure:: ../images/abstract-sequence-indices.svg
     :alt: A series of dots proceed from left to right.
 The dots are labeled as elements of an ensemble dimension.
 A series of black arrows, labeled as "Reference indices", point toward several elements along the dimension.
 A series of red arrows points from the end of each black arrow.
 These red arrows are labeled as "sequence indices" and they point to the elements several points after the black arrows.
 The elements indicated by the red arrows have red boxes around them.
 The same red arrows are applied to each black arrow.